University High School (Irvine, California): Performing Arts

+The cast and company of Evita, University High School's 2024 spring musical in front of their set of Buenos Aires.

-In addition to the marching band, University High offers students many other opportunities in instrumental and choral music, including three concert bands, four orchestras, three jazz bands, choirs, and an a-cappella group.
-Its orchestra and band students are often accepted into all-southern, all-state, and all-national ensembles.
+In addition to the marching band, University High offers students many other opportunities in instrumental and choral music, including four concert bands, four orchestras, three jazz bands, multiple choirs choirs, and an a-cappella group.
+Its orchestra and band students are often accepted into all-southern, all-state, and all-national ensembles, as well as other honor ensembles like the Pacific Symphony Youth Wind Ensemble.
+In the winter, members of the drumline and pit, as well as members of the wind and string ensembles, oftentimes opt to be in the winter percussion ensemble, performing percussive music indoors.

 In 2013, University High School's symphonic orchestra won second place at the ASTA All-National Orchestra Festival in Providence, Rhode Island.

 The school's theater program puts on annual plays and musicals, and its dance program performs at school events, community events, and concerts.
+Under the direction of Ranae Bettger, the University High School Theater Arts Program (Also known as Uni Theatre Arts or "UTA") puts on an annual fall play, spring musical, and oftentimes a summer practicum, with students working over the summer to perform a show when the school year starts.

+University High School is also home to a chapter of the Comedy Sportz (CSz) High School League, in the form of a school competitive improv team.
+The UHS CSz team puts on monthly performances in the theater, and as of 2025 began having their monthly showings in the little theater.
+The matches oftentimes have seasonal or quippy themes, and they play improvised games against a variety of opponents, ranging from "volleys" with other schools to matchups with the school's Associated Student Body.

 Athletics

 University High School offers more than 24 official athletics teams with numerous niche sports offered through school clubs.
-Some of the most popular sports include football, tennis, water polo, swimming, track and field, soccer, lacrosse, and basketball.
+Some of the most popular sports include football, tennis, water polo, swimming, track and field, soccer, lacrosse, wrestling, and basketball.

 The University High School tennis teams have been especially prominent on campus, with the boys' junior varsity team going undefeated in 191 consecutive matches over multiple seasons.
 In addition, the boys' varsity team won the CIF championship five years in a row (from 2010 to 2014) and had a record of 137 wins and one loss in those five years.
 Numerous varsity team members are nationally ranked and are often recruited to top Division I NCAA programs.
 The girls' tennis team is notable as well, reaching the CIF Finals on numerous occasions and winning several Pacific Coast League championships in recent years.
 The boys' water polo team also performed well in 2021, winning PCL undefeated for the first time since 1991.